PaulRoewer/swe-bench-lite-api/README.md

 Agents interacting with this API require a minimal subset of fields to understand and solve the given task.
 The following fields are considered **essential**:

+- `instance_id`: the swe bench identifier for this testcase, important for evaluation with hardness.
 - `Problem_statement`: the core bug description or natural language prompt.
 - `git_clone`: a convenience string for checking out the correct state.
 - `FAIL_TO_PASS`: list of tests the patch is expected to fix.